crquor/library_management_system/README.md

 # Welcome to crquor!

-This is a simple lbirary management system created using PHP and MYSQL.
+This is a simple library management system created using PHP and MYSQL.

 ### Features:
 1. Search and locate the book in the library